-Effective July 29, 2010, Arizona citizens are now allowed to carry a concealed firearm without a concealed carry permit.
+Effective July 29, 2010, the new Arizona Constitutional Carry Law permits Arizona citizens the right to carry a concealed firearm without a concealed carry permit.

 The new Arizona laws re-affirm the right of Americans in Arizona to defend themselves with a concealed weapon.
 Arizona will continue to issue the Arizona Concealed Carry Weapons (CCW) Permit to qualified citizens.

 You may ask yourself....why would I want an AZ CCW Permit when I am allowed to carry concealed without a permit.
-Here are just a few good reasons.
+The following are some of the possible life saving reasons.

-2. Arizona CCW Permit Holders may enter an establishment which serves alcoholic beverages, while carrying concealed, provided the establishment allows firearms on their premises and provided you personally do not indulge in the consumption of any alcoholic beverage.
+2. Arizona CCW Permit Holders may enter a commercial establishment which serves alcoholic beverages, while carrying concealed, provided the establishment allows firearms on their premises and provided you personally do not indulge in the consumption of any alcoholic beverage.

 3. Arizona CCW Permit Holders have NO wait period when purchasing a new firearm.
 You may forgo the NICS background check as your background has already been thoroughly checked.